mrjeevs/Shortcuts-Old/DiscordMyself/README.md

 ## Motivation
-Let me ask you two questions:
+Let me ask you two rhetorical questions:

 1. When did it hit you that there was no good way to transfer files, images, and/or text from your phone to your PC (*or vice versa*)?
 	- *Especially if you don't have the luxury of owning a MacBook where you can seamlessly use Airdrop to do so*.